GergesHany/object-oriented-programming-OOP-/Objects and classes/README.md

 ### What is the new operator?

 The `new` operator in C++ is used to allocate memory dynamically for a variable or an object at runtime.
 This means that the memory is allocated during the execution of the program, as opposed to being allocated at compile time.
-When the “new” operator is called, it reserves a block of memory that is large enough to hold the object being created and then returns a pointer to the first byte of that memory block.
+When the `new` operator is called, it reserves a block of memory that is large enough to hold the object being created and then returns a pointer to the first byte of that memory block.

 Syntax: Here is the syntax of the new operator in C++ language.